Subscribe to Newsletter

 Reviewing these statements on a regular basis for accuracy is important to make sure that what you and your insurers are paying for are the correct treatments/services that you received.
 How does this relate to suspected fraud?
 The scammers hope that you don’t review your statements because if you don’t, then the fraudulent claims that they filed on your behalf will be paid and never questioned.
 And that gives them encouragement to continue.
 As informed health care consumers, you can take control of this situation by reviewing the statements and asking questions when something doesn’t seem right.

-Iowa Insurance Division’s SHIIP-SMP counselors are trained in fraud prevention.
+Iowa Department of Insurance and Financial Services’s SHIIP-SMP counselors are trained in fraud prevention.
 Through our Senior Medicare Patrol outreach, we work to educate Iowans on how to prevent, detect and report health care fraud, errors and abuse.
 Watch for Fraud Awareness presentations in your community, visit our website and follow us on Facebook to see how you can protect against healthcare scams.
 If you suspect you or a loved one may have been a victim of Medicare fraud, call us to report it at 1-800-351-4664.
 We can help you get the answers and support you need.

 This project was supported, in part by grant numbers 90SAPG0070 and 90MPPG0046, from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201